evanscloud/tutorship/README.md

 Do you miss your lovely text editor, code linting, snippets, your editor's key-mapping ...etc when using online code platform?
 Not anymore!

-Tutorship seamlessly integrate with the tools your already uses and love, prefer Atom, Visual Studio Code? no problem, you name it.
+Tutorship seamlessly integrate with the tools you already uses and love, prefer Atom, Visual Studio Code? no problem, you name it.

 ## You are welcome to help